African - American First Ladies of Distinction

 Margurite Thomas Williams

-Margurite Thomas Williams(1895 – 1991), an educator and was the first to earn a Ph.D. in Zoology from a Catholic University in 1942.
+Margurite Thomas Williams (1895–1991), an educator, was the first to earn a Ph.D. in geology from a Catholic university in 1942, pioneering research on human impact and land erosion.

 Marie Maynard Daley